jamesplease/react-composer/README.md

 </RenderPropComponent>
 ```

-Nesting render prop components like this can be difficult to read.
+Nesting render prop components leads to rightward drift of your code.
 Use React Composer to
-clean things up.
+prevent that drift.

 ```jsx
 import Composer from 'react-composer';